 - Use hot color flowers, herbs, and foliage such as reds, magenta, oranges, yellows, etc.

-- Another way to honor fire in the garden is with a small fire pit, chiminea, tiki torches, lanterns or candles.
+- Another way to honor fire in the garden is with a small fire pit, chiminea, tiki torches, lanterns, or candles.
 Tea lights in empty mason jars are a safe option.
 Votives and tea lights can be put in thick glasses such as wine, martini, or brandy as well (never leave a flame unattended).

 - Be sure to add some dragons and salamanders to encourage these magickal beings of fire to bless your space.

 - Incorporating a water feature in your garden is a marvelous way to invite in the magick of water.
-If space is limited, it can be as simple as a table top fountain.
+If space is limited, it can be as simple as a tabletop fountain.
 A bird bath, larger fountain, waterfall, or pond are nice options for larger spaces.
 Add some aquatic plants such as water lilies or horsetail.
-These can be grown in a half barrel, if a pond or fountain isn't feasible.
+These can be grown in a half barrel if a pond or fountain isn't feasible.

 - Welcome the energy of water by incorporating blues hues.
 Blue is one of the rarest colors to find in plants.
-To fill in you may also wish to use, purples, whites, and pinks.
+To fill in, you may also wish to use purples, whites, and pinks.

 - Decorate using shells, starfish, mermaid money (sand dollars), mermaids, and water nymphs.

 - Pretty much everything you’d find in a garden is already connected to the element of earth.
 To add to that, you may wish to include some grounding elements.
-Grounding elements could include seats made of tree stumps and/or wooden, willow branch, and stick accents and furniture.
+Grounding elements could include seats made of tree stumps and/or wooden, willow branches, and stick accents and furniture.
 Rocks and boulders can also be used.